Person wearing glasses and a yellow sweater with a white collar, smiling at the camera.

 We probably aren’t a good fit if you:

-• Want a therapist who tells you what to do (without any input from you)
+• Want a therapist who tells you what to do

 • Want an “objective” perspective